Imperial-Opentrons-Users/MRes_2023_Protocols/Team_4/ReadMe.md

   10. Use data from previously ran standards to determine protein of interest concentration in the samples

 ## Problems overcome:
-- Can’t fit deep well onto magnet – had to divide samples into 2x 300 µL.
+- Can’t fit deep well plate onto magnet – had to divide samples into 2x 300 µL.
 -	Avoid centrifuged pellet / beads when pipetting – changed z value.
--	Liquid uptake not uniform – increased all z values, may not remove all liquid?
+-	Liquid uptake not uniform – increased all z values.
--	Magnet too strong, affects bead binding / elution – transferred off magnet for these steps.
+-	Magnetic module very strong, affects protein binding / elution – transferred off magnet for these steps.
 -	ELISA wash 5 min agitating – mixed lots instead.
--	Waste liquid - function to avoid overflowing, pipette dispenses over top to avoid contamination.
+-	Waste liquid - function to avoid overflowing.
 -	Large volume of PBS - function to determine which well to use.
+-	Tip use – reused same tips where possible eg. for washes etc.

 ## Problems remaining:
-- Shaking steps (no shaker module, had manually move to shaker) – removed these.
+- Shaking steps (no shaker module, would have to manually move to shaker) – removed these.
 -	Invert plate & tap to remove excess liquid – removed these.
+-	Cover wells with cover slip - removed this.
--	Not reproducible – volumes should be assigned variables and calculated in the script.
+-	Not reproducible – reagent volumes should be assigned variables and calculated in the script.
 -	Scale limited by deck space / tips – could split into two scripts (purification + ELISA).
--	Tip use – could improve by reusing same tips for washes.
+-	Tip use – pipette dispenses over top of waste wells to avoid contamination.
 -	ELISA standards not included to accommodate all 16 samples – uses data from previous run.
 If not limited by number of plate wells / deck space, it would be better to run standard alongside.